amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

   * `"gravity`" [bool] specifies if flow is driven also by the gravity.

+  * `"gravity term discretization`" [string] selects a model for discretizing the gravity term.
+Available options are `"hydraulic head`" [default] and `"finite volume`".
+    The first option starts with equation for the shifted solution, i.e. the hydraulic head, and derives gravity discretization by the reserve shifting.
+    The second option is based on the divergence formula.

   * `"newton correction`" [string] specifies a model for non-physical terms that must be added to the matrix.
 These terms represent Jacobian and are needed for the preconditoner.
 Available options are `"true jacobian`" and `"approximate jacobian`".